 participant in the “here and now” and again, creates that link or union of mind, body and soul, working towards

 that sense of wholeness and tranquility.

-“Yoga for You Inc.” is a yoga studio where classes are available on Mondays-Fridays.
+“Yoga for You Inc.” is a now an online yoga studio.